EpicStuff/MangaRock-2.0/README.md

-The spiritual successor to MangaRock<br />
+The spiritual successor to MangaRock
 MangaRock 3.0 is a program inspired by the original MangaRock that not only keeps track of a list of works but also the number of new chapters.
 All features and basic usage can be found in Features.txt